AI is disrupting the business world as we know it.

 Yet, this is just the tip of the iceberg.

-According to a report by Mckinsey, AI will have the most impact on two particular business areas: operations on the one hand and marketing and sales on the other.
+According to a Mckinsey report, AI will have the most impact on two particular business areas: operations on the one hand and marketing and sales on the other.

 Whereas manufacturing companies might benefit from AI technology optimizing their operations and logistics, retail organizations and B2C businesses stand to gain a lot from AI, helping them with their marketing and sales efforts.